Request for Proposals – Understanding the Injury and Fatality Risks Associated with Solid Waste Collection using Lagging Indicators

-The proposal template must be used for all submissions and is available at the following link.
+The proposal template must be used for all submissions and is available at the following link and on the application page (linked below).
 This template also includes details on formatting your submission.
 All submissions must include the project duration and budget.
 EREF will not pay indirect or overhead costs in excess of 25%.
 Cost sharing is permitted, but not required.
 Additional details on budget guidelines and restrictions can be found on EREF’s website.

-Proposals will be accepted via email (firstname.lastname@example.org) and up to midnight (11:59 p.m. eastern time) on 1/8/2020.
+Proposals will be accepted through our third-party platform InfoReady up until midnight (11:59 pm Eastern Time) on 2/11/2022.
 Late submissions will not be accepted.

 Questions regarding this RFP should be directed to Dr. Bryan Staley, preferably via email (email@example.com).